 Conservation of Indigenous seeds: Agro-biodivesity

-Farmers practicing rainfed farming suffers from the availability of good quality seed at right time.
-On one hand, ill practices of on-farm seed selection and the introduction of hybrids and improved varieties has deteriorated the local seed stock.
-On another hand, the introduction of the flux of outside seeds has not helped increase the sustainability of rainfed farming.
+Farmers practicing rainfed farming suffer from availability of good quality seed at right time.
+On one hand, ill practices of on-farm seed selection and introduction of hybrids and improved varieties has deteriorated the local seed stock.
+On the other hand, the introduction of a flux of outside seeds has not helped increase the sustainability of rainfed farming.
 Satvik is working on in-situ conservation and improvement of traditional rainfed seed and working on achieving seed security at village level by using identified traditional seeds.
 Satvik is perusing the following strategy.

-- Identification and collection of traditional seeds of rainfed crops in Kachchh district.
+- Identification and collection of traditional seeds of rainfed crops in Gujarat state.

-- Evaluation trial across Kachchh district to understand its characters and performance.
+- Evaluation trial to understand its characters and performance.

-- Training of seed breeding farmers for improving and maintaining the purity of their traditional seed stock.
+- Training of seed saver farmers for improving and maintaining purity of their traditional seed stock.

 - Participatory variety selection from selected traditional seeds for performance and preference evaluation.